tomtjes/nTRAC/FreePBX-config.md

 # FreePBX Configuration
-How to make FreePBX record the two legs of a conversation separately and pass the files to 2CRT for further processing.
+How to make FreePBX record the two legs of a conversation separately and pass the files to nTRAC for further processing.

 ## On Demand Recordings
 To automatically transcribe all on-demand recordings (recordings that you initiate by dialing `*1` during a call), paste the following into the file `/etc/asterisk/extensions_override_freepbx.conf`:
 ```
 [macro-one-touch-record]
 include => macro-one-touch-record-custom
-exten => s,n,Set(ONETOUCH_REC_SCRIPT_STATUS=)
+exten => s,1,Set(ONETOUCH_REC_SCRIPT_STATUS=)
 exten => s,n,Set(MONITOR_EXEC_ARGS=--google --en_US)
 exten => s,n,System(${AMPBIN}/one_touch_record.php "${CHANNEL(name)}")
 exten => s,n,Noop(ONETOUCH_REC_SCRIPT_STATUS: [${ONETOUCH_REC_SCRIPT_STATUS}])